Occupational Safety and Health Administration: Not covered under the OSH Act

 The OSH Act does not cover the self-employed, immediate family members of farm employers, or workplace hazards regulated by another federal agency (for example, the Mine Safety and Health Administration, the Department of Energy, or Coast Guard).

 Rights and responsibilities under OSH Act law

 Employers have the responsibility to provide a safe workplace.

-By law, employers must provide their workers with a workplace that does not have serious hazards and must follow all OSH Act safety and health standards.
-Employers must find and correct safety and health problems.
-The OSH Act further requires that employers must first try to eliminate or reduce hazards by making feasible changes in working conditions rather than relying on personal protective equipment such as masks, gloves, or earplugs.
-Switching to safer chemicals, enclosing processes to trap harmful fumes, or using ventilation systems to clean the air are examples of effective ways to eliminate or reduce risks.
+By law, employers must provide their workers with a workplace that does not have serious hazards, and they must follow all OSH Act safety and health standards.
+Employers are obligated to identify and rectify safety and health problems.
+The OSH Act further requires that employers must first attempt to eliminate or reduce hazards by making feasible changes in working conditions, rather than relying solely on personal protective equipment such as masks, gloves, or earplugs.
+Examples of effective ways to eliminate or reduce risks include switching to safer chemicals, enclosing processes to trap harmful fumes, or using ventilation systems to clean the air.